insightsengineering/rtables.officer/README.md

 instructions.
 Currently, `rtables` can be outputted in `ascii` `html`, and `pdf`, as well Power Point (via conversion to `flextable` objects).
-This package `rtables.officer` is designed to support the exporting outputs relate Microsoft office softwares such as word and powerpoint.
+This package `rtables.officer` is designed to support the exporting outputs relate Microsoft office software such as `word` and `powerpoint`.

 `rtables` and `rtables.officer` is developed and copy written by `F. Hoffmann-La Roche` and it is released open source under Apache